-Ollie Rodney interned in Bali for two months with Start Me Up.
+Ollie Rodney interned in Bali for two months as part of Start Me Up’s Startup Internship Program.

 It’s my last week in Bali.
 So much has happened during my time here.
 I’ve developed countless new skills, built some amazing networks, and achieved some really big things.

 I can now begin to reflect on what I have accomplished over the last two months.

 My startup has grown from just an idea at the beginning of the summer to a launchable business.
 I have gone out of my way to make contact with fascinating people who have helped me develop and change my business to make it as successful as possible.
 Following a number of pitches to both big and small audiences I’ve also figured out how to get valuable feedback from a group.

 My marketing ability has also improved so that I’m now much more confident in getting across the right messages to the right people.
 All of these skills I’ve been developing during my time in Bali are incredibly valuable life skills, regardless of which career I end up pursuing.

 I’ve also managed to get a lot done for the startup I’ve been interning with at Hubud.
 The automated marketing system has been successfully implemented and is already being put to good use.
 The webpages I’ve been redesigning are looking good and are ready to be put into action.

 We have also made a lot of progress in formulating the strategy for scaling.
 All the necessary objectives the startup needed to expand into new markets have been done, and a plan has been set out detailing exactly how this can be achieved.